 Milton the Monster

 Seeger also created his own characters.
 One of his most popular series was 'Milton the Monster' (1965-1968).
-It starred a Frankenstein-like monster, Milton, and his humorous endeavours with Professor Weirdo.
+It starred a Frankenstein-like monster, Milton, and his humorous endeavors with Professor Weirdo.
 Kin Platt was a writer on the show.

 Fearless Fly